 - a.
-The member must sign a HIPAA release waiver allowing the IRO to see his or her medical records - b.
-The request for external review must be in writing no more than 180 days after receipt of the final internal adverse benefit determination.
+The member must sign an authorization to disclose protected health information allowing the IRO to see their medical records.
+This form will be included in Moda Health's response to the appeal, or contact Customer Service for a copy.
+It should be returned with the external review request, If the release is not returned within 5 days of Moda Health's receipt of the request, the external review will be delayed. - b.
+The request for external review (including the Protected Health Information form) must be in writing to the Appeals Department (see section 2.1) no more than 180 days after receipt of the final internal adverse benefit determination.
+If necessary, Customer Service can help with filing the request.
 A member may submit additional information to the IRO within 5 days, or 24 hours for a fast review - c.
 Generally, the member must have exhausted the appeal process described in sections 11.2.4 and 11.2.5.
 However, Moda Health may agree to skip this requirement and send an appeal directly to external review if the member agrees.
 For a fast appeal or when the appeal is about a condition for which a member received emergency services and is still hospitalized, a request for external review may be expedited or at the same time as a request for internal appeal review